diegoazh/project-starter/README.md

 - Frontend: Built on VueJs with Vuetify
 - Admin: Built on VueJs with Vuetify
-- Backend: Build with NestJs
+- Backend: Built with NestJs
   - DB tool: Prisma

 ## Main goal